-[Hinews] SEOUL, South Korea — Hallym University Hangang Sacred Heart Hospital announced on July 17, 2025, the addition of a third hyperbaric oxygen therapy (HBOT) chamber, establishing the largest such facility in South Korea.
-The new chamber enables the hospital to treat up to 36 patients simultaneously, significantly enhancing its capacity to address critical medical conditions.
+[Hinews] SEOUL, South Korea — On July 17, 2025, Hallym University Hangang Sacred Heart Hospital announced the addition of a third hyperbaric oxygen therapy (HBOT) chamber, making it the largest facility of its kind in South Korea.
+With the new chamber, the hospital can now treat up to 36 patients at once, significantly boosting its capacity to manage critical conditions.

-The third chamber, dedicated to outpatient care, can accommodate up to 11 patients and includes a separate two-person compartment for medical staff, ensuring safe and efficient treatment delivery.
-The hospital launched its HBOT center in July 2023 with two chambers and has since performed over 8,400 treatments.
+Dedicated to outpatient care, the third chamber accommodates up to 11 patients and includes a two-person compartment for medical staff to ensure safe, efficient treatment.
+Since launching its HBOT center with two chambers in July 2023, the hospital has conducted over 8,400 treatments.
 Rising demand prompted the addition of the third unit.

 Hallym University Hangang Sacred Heart Hospital completes South Korea’s largest hyperbaric oxygen therapy system.
 (Photo courtesy of Hallym University Hangang Sacred Heart Hospital)